gaurav1780/comp1010practicalClassMaterial/week 13 - revision/problem-solving/problemSolving.md

 ### Question 1

-What is the output of the following program provided we have imported `java.util.Arrays` and the code sits in the `main` method.
+What is the output of the following program, provided we have imported `java.util.Arrays` and the code sits in the `main` method?

-**TIP:** Draw the memory diagram.
+**TIP :bulb:** Draw the memory diagram.

 ```java
 int[] a = {10, 70, 20, 90};